loisapark/loisapark.github.io/_pages/publications/index.md

 ### TECHNICAL REPORTS
+* <b><a href="hhttps://data.unicef.org/resources/protect-the-progress-rise-refocus-recover-ewec-2020/">“Protect the progress: rise, refocus and recover.
+2020 progress report on the Every Woman Every Child Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2020).”</a></b> Geneva: World Health Organization and the United Nations Children’s Fund (UNICEF).
+2020.<br><br>
+•	“Protect the progress: rise, refocus and recover.
+2020 progress report on the Every Woman Every Child Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2020).”
+Geneva: World Health Organization and the United Nations Children’s Fund (UNICEF).
+2020.
 * The Countdown to 2030 for Maternal, Newborn and Child Survival. <b><a href="http://countdown2030.org/reports-and-publications/countdown-2017-report">“Tracking progress towards universal coverage for reproductive, newborn and child health: The 2017 report.”</a></b> Washington, DC: United Nations Children's Fund and the World Health Organization.
 2017.<br><br>
 * The Countdown to 2015 for Maternal, Newborn and Child Survival. <b><a href="http://countdown2030.org/2015/2015-final-report">“A decade of tracking progress for maternal, newborn and child survival: The 2015 report.”</a></b> Geneva: World Health Organization.
 2015.<br><br>
 * The Countdown to 2015 for Maternal, Newborn and Child Survival. <b><a href="http://countdown2030.org/2014-report">“Countdown to 2015: Fulfilling the health agenda for women and children.”</a></b> Geneva: World Health Organization.
 2014.<br>